-If you still need to send large messages with Kafka, modify the configuration parameters in the following sections to match your requirements.
+If you still need to send large messages with Kafka, modify the configuration parameters presented in the following sections to match your requirements.

-Property Default Value Description message.max.bytes 1000000 (1 MB) Maximum message size the broker accepts.
-Must be smaller than the consumer fetch.message.max.bytes, or the consumer cannot consume the message. log.segment.bytes 1073741824 (1 GiB) Size of a Kafka data file.
+Property Default Value Description message.max.bytes 1000000 (1 MB) Maximum message size the broker accepts. log.segment.bytes 1073741824 (1 GiB) Size of a Kafka data file.
 Must be larger than any single message. replica.fetch.max.bytes 1048576 (1 MiB) Maximum message size a broker can replicate.
 Must be larger than message.max.bytes, or a broker can accept messages it cannot replicate, potentially resulting in data loss.

-Table 5: Broker Configuration Recommendations
+Table 7: Broker Configuration Properties